-Supplemental Instruction is an academic support program that targets high-risk courses rather than high-risk students.
-It is led by a peer who has been successful in a difficult course and has been recommended to serve as an SI Leader in that course.
+P.A.S.S. (formerly known as Supplemental Instruction) is an academic support program that targets high-risk courses rather than high-risk students.
+It is led by a peer who has been successful in a difficult course and has been recommended to serve as a P.A.S.S.
+Leader in that course.

-The SI Leader sits in on the class in order to develop relationships with the students and to stay current on the material.
-The SI Leader then organizes and facilitates group sessions during which participants review the course content and practice effective study strategies.
+The leader sits in on the class in order to develop relationships with the students and to stay current on the material.
+The leader then organizes and facilitates group sessions during which participants review the course content and practice effective study strategies.

-- SI is a high impact, research-based program that consistently helps students by increasing course success rates and decreasing withdrawal rates.
+- P.A.S.S. is a high impact, research-based program that consistently helps students by increasing course success rates and decreasing withdrawal rates.

-- The SI program decreases stigma by targeting historically difficult courses rather than high risk students.
+- The program decreases stigma by targeting historically difficult courses rather than high risk students.

-- SI targets students who are motivated to learn course material, and gives less motivated students the opportunity to imitate them in the weekly group sessions.
+- It targets students who are motivated to learn course material, and gives less motivated students the opportunity to imitate them in the weekly group sessions.

 Visit the Tutoring Center (C2120) to pick up an application!